Mary, Queen of Scots

 by Susan Flantzer © Unofficial Royalty 2016

 Mary, Queen of Scots was born on December 8, 1542, at Linlithgow Palace in Scotland.
 She was the third and the only surviving child of James V, King of Scots and his second wife Marie of Guise, a French princess.
-James V was the son of James IV, King of Scots and Margaret Tudor, the daughter of King Henry VII of England and the sister of King Henry VIII of England.
+Mary’s paternal grandparents were James IV, King of Scots and Margaret Tudor, the daughter of King Henry VII of England and the sister of King Henry VIII of England.
+Her maternal grandparents were Claude of Lorraine, Duke of Guise, head of the House of Guise, and Antoinette de Bourbon.

 Mary had two brothers who died in infancy: